 If you are heading south to Cincy, use our guide to the Best Things To Do in Cincinnati.
-While there, take a walk into Kentucky to visit Newport and Covington (and don’t miss out on the super Covington restaurant scene!).
+While there, take a walk into Kentucky to visit Newport and Covington (and don’t miss out on the super Covington Foodie Scene!).

 Trips to Eastern United States